Experienced Attorneys for Healthcare Providers and Business Owners Facing Fraud Investigations in Cleveland, Ohio

-Yes, federal law recognizes a number of important exceptions rendering alleged violations, including criminal offenses, moot and lawful.
-Identifying these exceptions and making compelling presentations as to why an exception to the Anti-Kickback Statute or the Stark Law apply, occupies a significant amount of work Oberheiden, P.C. attorneys do on a day to day basis for their clients.
-After all, if an exception applies, the government’s claim is dead.
-Common exceptions and so-called safe harbors involve:
+Yes, federal law recognizes a number of important exceptions.
+The exceptions can render alleged violations, including criminal offenses, lawful.
+We regularly identify these exceptions and make compelling arguments why it applies to the Anti-Kickback Statute or Stark Law applies.
+This occupies a significant amount of work Oberheiden, P.C. attorneys do on a daily basis for their clients.
+After all, if an exception applies, the government’s claim is meaningless.
+Common exceptions and safe harbors involve:

 - Personal service arrangements